Naan Bread Recipe:

 This recipe is very closely based on that first demonstrated on YouTube several years ago by a Chris Johnson (also known as ‘H4ppyChris’), which has proved very popular with many people.
 It yields approximately 12 medium or 9 large naans.
 They can be frozen for future use, either as raw dough balls or as the cooked version.

-This popular recipe is one of the many in Indian Restaurant Curry at Home Volume 1.
+This popular naan bread recipe is one of the many in my award winning cookbooks Indian Restaurant Curry at Home Volume 1 and Curry Compendium.

 - 1Kg Self-Raising Flour